 Wind patterns continued to be more orientated blowing from the South/South West (SSW), and becoming orientated blowing from South (S) and from the South West (SW).
-Figure 2.10 illustrates the Wind Rose for the Endeavor Mine for September 2019.
+With occasional peaks blowing from the North/North East (NNE) and from the East/North East (ENE).
+Figure 2.10 illustrates the Wind Rose for the Endeavor Mine for October 2019.